 One in the middle has a cloth ribbon sticking out from either side.
-Notice that in the fully packed picture at left.
+Notice that in the fully packed picture.

 Use that ribbon to lift out that one packet.
 Once you get one out, others can be removed much more easily.

-According to measurements at 7.62x54r.net, military surplus ЛПС rounds fired from an M1891/30 Винтовка Мосина or Vintovka Mosina should provide the performance shown in the above table.
+According to measurements at 7.62x54r.net, military surplus ЛПС rounds fired from an M1891/30 Винтовка Мосина or Vintovka Mosina should provide the performance shown in this table.

 Now that you have learned about the 7.62x54mmR cartridge,

 you might want to read about a rifle that uses it.